icefurnace83/Like-demo/README.md

 Genre: Exploration (survival/rpg planned)
 Creator: Icefurnace

-What to do: Nothing yet but explore the world.
+What to do: Explore the world (rest of game in development)

 ## === Controls === ###
 Arrow keys  - move in up, down, left or right direction, sets direction faced North, South, East or West